 There are two main types of mouthwash that we may recommend, depending on your circumstances: alcohol-based and fluoride-based.
 It’s worth noting that the American Dental Association has recommended 128 types of mouthwash, most, if not all, of which include alcohol.
 It’s also important to understand that the ADA has not recommended any type of mouthwash for reducing bad breath.
 Our office, as well as the ADA, recommends using proper brushing techniques, including thoroughly brushing your tongue, to rid yourself of chronic halitosis.

-Alcohol-based mouthwash, such as Listerine, contains essential oils, such as menthol (0.042%), thymol (0.064%), methyl salicylate (0.06%), and eucalyptol (0.092%) hat function as the active ingredients.
-These oils are dissolved by the alcohol to produce an antiseptic effect, neutralizing the acid in your mouth and stopping the decay the acid promotes.
+Alcohol-based mouthwash, such as Listerine, contains essential oils, such as menthol (0.042%), thymol (0.064%), methyl salicylate (0.06%), and eucalyptol (0.092%) that function as the active ingredients.
+These oils are dissolved in the alcohol to produce an antiseptic effect, neutralizing the acid in your mouth and stopping the decay the acid promotes.
 This is clearly a major benefit for your oral health.

 In the end, it’s important to remember that mouthwash should be an addition to your current brushing and flossing regimen, not a replacement of those vital habits.